fables of the deconstruction

 So she sits there and wonders if it is completely out.
 Nighttime seems to be when the question is particularly poignant.
 Her dreams echoing her concern with their typical chaotic and unedited imagery.

 Her worst suspicions are then realized, a few glowing embers remain.
-She stands waterless and thinks of the many tales of women burned at the stake in medieval Europe for sexual indiscretions that she has invented in her head.
+She stands waterless and thinks of the many tales of women burned at the stake in medieval Europe for the sexual indiscretions that she has invented in her head.
 The cinders shimmering like the eyes of a dragon that promises to chase her back up into the tower and burn down the whole forest that she has sworn to protect and her along with it.

 So she stands there frozen.